Kamperhub/kamperhub-app/FUTURE_DEVELOPMENT.md

 *   **Automated Maintenance Reminders:**
     *   Allow users to log caravan/vehicle service dates and set reminders for common maintenance tasks (e.g., tyre checks, bearing services) based on time or distance traveled (if GPS tracking were ever implemented).

+### AI & Automation Enhancements (Advanced Concepts)

+*   **AI-Driven Predictive Route Intelligence & Proactive Advisories:**
+    *   Go beyond basic navigation by using AI to analyze specific vehicle and caravan data against real-time and historical route conditions.
+    *   Offer proactive, personalized advisories like:
+        *   "Based on your 3.5T caravan's weight, the AI advises engine braking on the upcoming 10km stretch with an 8% downhill grade."
+        *   "Upcoming 20km section of unsealed road is known for corrugations after heavy rain; consider slowing down."
+        *   Suggests timing adjustments to avoid peak check-in times at campsites.
+    *   **Uniqueness:** Transforms generic route data into personalized, actionable advice tailored to the user's specific rig and current conditions.

+*   **AI-Assisted Dynamic Itinerary Adjustment & Contingency Planning:**
+    *   Actively monitor trip progress and external factors (weather, road closures, etc.) to suggest real-time itinerary adjustments.
+    *   Suggest alternative activities for bad weather or re-route to drier regions.
+    *   Recalculate arrival times or suggest closer overnight stops based on delays.
+    *   Potentially suggest nearby service centers compatible with the user's vehicle in case of an issue.
+    *   **Uniqueness:** Provides unparalleled flexibility and peace of mind by intelligently adapting to the unpredictable nature of travel.

+*   **AI-Curated Interactive Travel Journal & Memory Highlights:**
+    *   Automatically curate trip highlights based on data like locations visited, dates, photos, and check-ins.
+    *   Generate sharable "trip highlight reels" (text/image summaries).
+    *   Prompt users to add journal entries for key moments, like a notable sunset or a frequently visited type of location (e.g., wineries).
+    *   Provide insights into a user's travel style to help plan future trips.
+    *   **Uniqueness:** Transforms raw travel data into curated personal narratives, providing value long after the trip is over.

 ### Newly Suggested Feature Ideas

 *   **Internal Campsite/POI Review & Rating System:**